amur-host/amur-documentation/amur-client/transfers-and-gateways/eur-usd-transfers.md

 CNM-<your waves="" address="">.
 If you don't we can't credit your account.
 EXAMPLE:
 Payment details: CNM-3P8QhagL*********************dFH5hm
-2. You must use the same Waves address that you used to make KYC&ALM request.
-If you make a mistake or put a different Waves address we can't credit your account.
+2. You must use the same Амур address that you used to make KYC&ALM request.
+If you make a mistake or put a different Амур address we can't credit your account.
 Funds will be credited within 2-5 business days.
 Our KYC&AML compliance department might hold suspicious transactions for longer period as well as request additional documents proving sources of funds.
 --